NVIDIA/nvmath-python/docs/sphinx/overview.rst

 nvmath-python is dedicated to delivering the following key features and commitments:

-1. **Logical Feature Parity**: While the pythonic API surface (the number of APIs and the complexity of each) is more concise compared to that of the C libraries, it provides access to their complete functionality.
+1. **Logical Feature Parity**: While the Pythonic API surface (the number of APIs and the complexity of each) is more concise compared to that of the C libraries, it provides access to their complete functionality.
 2. **Consistent Design Patterns**: Uniform design across all modules to simplify user